MWATelescope/mwa_trigger/README.txt

 additional constraint - ongoing voltage capture observations can not be interrupted at the moment, but this will change in the future.

-There are many observation parameters that can be passed, to satisfy different science requirements.
+The triggerbuffer() service uses the existing VOLTAGE_BUFFER observations in the schedule, so does not take any other observation parameters.
+For triggerobs() and triggervcs(), there are many observation parameters that can be passed, to satisfy different science requirements.
 These include:

   - One or more pointing directions, each specified as an RA/Dec, an Azimuth/Elevation, or a source name (from a limited local list of typical targets).